TheNucleya02/Document-intelligence-system/README.md

-# 📚 QnA PDF App with RAG
+# 📚 Document QnA App with RAG (PDF, DOCX, Images)

-An interactive web application built using Streamlit that lets you upload PDF documents and ask questions based on their content using Retrieval-Augmented Generation (RAG).
+An interactive Streamlit app to upload and index documents (PDF, DOCX, images via OCR) and ask questions using Retrieval-Augmented Generation (RAG).

 This app integrates:

 🧠 LangChain for chaining components

-🤗 HuggingFace Embeddings for semantic search
+🧭 MistralAI Embeddings for semantic search

 📦 AstraDB vector store for storing document embeddings